quat1024/ominous-floating-banana/README.md

 * As described above, if a file with the name specified in `filename` exists in the destination directory, OFB will make no attempt to redownload it.
 (This is the only caching mechanism.)
 * `projectID` and `fileID` are interpreted as they are in a Curse manifest.

-Even though the formats are "compatible", at the moment you shouldn't *actually* use a Curse manifest as input, b/c it doesn't have the `filename` information, which is critical for the way caching works (so OFB will just redownload the entire thing every time unless you manually populate the filenames).
+Even though the formats are "compatible", at the moment you shouldn't *actually* use a Curse manifest as input, b/c it doesn't have the `filename` information, which is critical for the way caching works (so OFB will just redownload the entire modpack every time, unless you manually populate the filenames).
 This may change in the future (an "import" command would be nice, I guess)

-## Things to look into?

-HTTP caching, maybe - OkHttp has a *very good* filesystem cache that works just like a web browser's cache.
-It listens to Cache-Control headers (and with Interceptors you can even tack on your own headers).
-Thing is, caching based off of filename alone works decently well (and doesn't save a duplicate of each file in the cache, either).
-A powerful cache would be useful if it was saved system-wide, but I don't really want to do that.
+## Next steps

+* Code cleanup.
+* Prompt to delete files in `./mods` that aren't referenced in the manifest (bringing it closer to a full "sync", instead of just a "download", i guess)
+* Cache the ((projectID, fileID) -> Curse download URL) lookups indefinitely.
+This would mean, after the first download, I don't need to store `filename` intrusively if I want a working don't-need-to-redownload-that-file feature.
+Which would make this a whole lot less brittle.

 # Why is it called that?